paleolimbot/2021-04-30_dfo-git/argo-report.md

 When you’ve opened this document, remove this text and click “Knit” above to re-render the document\!
+You may have to install one or more packages to re-render the document.

+If you’re already good at this, see if you can modify the code below to be less repetitive\!
+There are two plots that are essentially identical that *could* be extracted into a single function.

 ``` r
 prof_meta <- read.csv("argo_profile_meta.csv")